sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Unique (uncraftable)

 This crown looks like a braid of pure crystal and its front is a set of three pointed, curling spires that give its wearer an imposing, regal silhouette.
-Once worn by the monarch of an ancient crystal palace deep underground, the crown was lost after its wearerís grasping schemes brought calamity on their people.
+Once worn by the monarch of an ancient crystal palace deep underground, the crown was lost after its wearer√≠s grasping schemes brought calamity on their people.
 The power, ambition, and ruthless might of the Crystal Sovereign of Coranaal still lingers, granting the wearer the following properties:

 ***Crystal Skin.*** Your skin takes on a jagged, shimmering appearance and feels firm and cold to the touch.
 You gain +2 to your Armor Class.
-Additionally, when youíre hit by a ranged spell attack, roll 1d4.
+Additionally, when you√≠re hit by a ranged spell attack, roll 1d4.
 On a 3, you are unaffected and the spell is reflected back at its caster, rolling again to see if it hits.

 ***All-Seeing.*** You gain truesight out to 30 feet.
 Additionally, you can use this trait to cast *clairvoyance* at will, using the crown as your material component.

-***Lord Under The Mountain.*** Your Prestige Rating is increased by 2, or 4 if youíre underground.
+***Lord Under The Mountain.*** Your Prestige Rating is increased by 2, or 4 if you√≠re underground.

 ***Regal Bearing.*** A number of times per day equal to your Charisma modifier you can, as an action, target one creature that can see you within 60 feet.
 It must succeed on a Wisdom saving throw (DC = 8 + your proficiency modifier + your Charisma modifier) or use its next turn to fall prone in supplication, taking no other actions.

-Additionally, when youíre targeted with any attack by a creature within 10 feet of you, you can force it to make this saving throw as a reaction.
+Additionally, when you√≠re targeted with any attack by a creature within 10 feet of you, you can force it to make this saving throw as a reaction.
 On a failure it has disadvantage on the attack and then falls prone as above.

-***Greed of Coronaal.*** Itís said that, even as their palace crumbled, the Crystal Sovereign still coveted and guarded their treasures.
+***Greed of Coronaal.*** It√≠s said that, even as their palace crumbled, the Crystal Sovereign still coveted and guarded their treasures.
 You can use an action to summon an item from the hoard of Coronaal, an endlessly enormous extra dimensional space that you can access remotely.
-You instinctively know whatís inside, and when you first access the hoard, roll on Treasure for Challenge Ratings
+You instinctively know what√≠s inside, and when you first access the hoard, roll on Treasure for Challenge Ratings

-23-30 to determine whatís already there.
-This doesnít mean that you have any desire to share, however, and must make a DC 14 Wisdom saving throw to willingly part, even temporarily, with any item that has been in the hoard.
+23-30 to determine what√≠s already there.
+This doesn√≠t mean that you have any desire to share, however, and must make a DC 14 Wisdom saving throw to willingly part, even temporarily, with any item that has been in the hoard.

 You can also use an action to touch an item of up to Large size and send it to the hoard.
 However, the crown shuns items it deems unworthy, casting them into the Astral Plane if you attempt to store them.
 This includes magic items of common or uncommon rarity and any mundane items worth less than 500 gp.
 Additionally, as a security feature, creatures cannot enter this space; even the wearer can only access it remotely.